-The problem of multiple source tracking with neural network-based adaptive array antennas for wireless terrestrial and satellite mobile communications is considered in this paper.
-The Neural Multiple Source Tracking (N-MUST) algorithm which is based on an architecture of a family of radial basis function neural networks (RBFNN) is introduced.
-In the first stage a number of RBFNNs are trained to perform the detection phase, while in the second stage another set of networks is trained for the direction of arrival estimation phase.
+The Neural Multiple Source Tracking (N-MUST) algorithm, which is based on an architecture of a family of radial basis function neural networks (RBFNN), is investigated for multiple source tracking with neural network-based adaptive array antennas.
+The N-MUST algorithm consists of an initial stage with a number of Radial Basis Function Neural Networks (RBFNN) trained to detect the presence of the sources, while a second stage of networks is trained to estimate the exact locations of the sources.
 The field of view of the antenna array is divided into separate angular sectors, which are in turn assigned to a different pair of RBFNN's.
 When a network detects one or more sources in the first stage, the corresponding second stage networks are activated to perform the direction of arrival (DOA) estimation step.
 No prior knowledge of the number of present sources is required.
-Simulation results are performed to investigate the validity of the algorithm for various angular separations, with sources of random relative SNR and when the system suffers from frequency errors.
-The aforementioned approach results in substantial reduction of the computational complexity associated with the network training.
+Simulation results are performed and experimental data is applied to the networks to investigate the required training criteria to achieve good generalization in the detection mode, with respect to the angular separations and relative SNR of the sources.
+The results show substantial reduction in the computational complexity of the network training compared to the single network approach.